jamesbehr/nix/README.md

     nix build --extra-experimental-features "nix-command flakes" .\#darwinConfigurations.<hostname>.system
     ./result/sw/bin/darwin-rebuild switch --flake .

+nix-darwin also manages Homebrew, but this must be installed before this will work.

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 If this fails, you probably don't have a `/run` directory. macOS has a read-only root directory, so you'll need to run the following.
 The following only applies on macOS Big Sur (11) or later.